 - Each card you play either lets you MOVE (green number, self explanatory) or ACCLIMATIZE (blue number, increase the buffer between you and icy death) one climber.

-- Each climber has a score equal to the highest score he attains (written on the board)
+- Each climber has a score equal to the highest score they attain (written on the board)

-- His score drops to 1 if he dies
+- Their score drops to 1 if they die

 - Scores are added up after turn 18

 - You do NOT have to go back to base camp to keep your score, just remain alive until turn 18, however life at higher altitude is harsh!